Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems: Evaluation

-\textbf{Experiment 2 (Training time of \sysnameplus).} To isolate the impact of gradient compression, we further evaluate the training time of \sysnameplus in a setting without gradient compression.
-All other experimental configurations, including the checkpointing frequency (per iteration), the selected DNN models, the number of training iterations (1,000), and the hardware environment (A100 servers), remain identical to Exp.~1.
+\textbf{Experiment 2 (Training time without gradient compression}.)
+We further evaluate the training time of \sysname and \sysnameplus in a scenario where gradient compression is disabled, while keeping other settings the same as Exp.~1.

-Figure~\ref{fig:lowdiff+} shows that the training time of \sysnameplus across all tasks exhibits a slight increase compared to the W/O CKPT baseline, yet it remains significantly lower than that of other checkpointing solutions.
-Specifically, \sysnameplus's training time increases by 8.2\%–10.1\% relative to W/O CKPT, which is slightly higher than the increase observed in the setting without gradient compression.
-This overhead is primarily due to the frequent and large-volume gradient transfers between GPU and CPU memory, which occupy PCIe bandwidth and consequently reduce training performance.
+As shown in Figure~\ref{fig:lowdiff+}, \sysnameplus consistently achieves the lowest training time among all evaluated checkpointing methods.
+Specifically, \sysnameplus consistently achieves the lowest training time among all checkpointing methods.
+For the GPT2-L training task, it reduces the training time by 42.4\% compared to Gemini and by 81.2\% compared to CheckFreq, demonstrating its efficiency in settings where frequent non-compression checkpoints are required.

-In the high-frequency checkpointing scenario without gradient compression, \sysnameplus consistently achieves the lowest training time among all checkpointing methods.
-For the GPT2-L training task, it reduces the training time by 51.8\% compared to Gemini and by 81.7\% compared to CheckFreq, demonstrating its superior efficiency in settings where frequent non-compression checkpoints are required.
+Furthermore, the results highlight the effectiveness of the proposed enhancements in \sysnameplus.
+In this non-compression setting, the original \sysname incurs significant overhead, with training time increasing by 16.1\%--28.1\% compared to the W/O CKPT baseline across different models.
+In contrast, \sysnameplus limits this overhead to an average of only 5.1\%-7.2\%.
+Although this is higher than the 1.8\% overhead observed in Exp.~1 (due to the increased bandwidth pressure from uncompressed gradients), the substantial improvement over \sysname confirms that our layer-wise-resue snapshotting and incremental-merging persistence successfully mitigate the snapshotting and persistence issues in \S\ref{subsec:issue}.

 \textbf{Experiment 3 (Wasted time).} We evaluate the wasted time of various checkpointing methods in the event of failures.
 Failures were simulated during training by adhering to a fixed Mean Time Between Failures (MTBF) metric.
 Using three MTBF values at 0.5, 1, and 2 \cite{gupta2024just}, respectively, we evaluate the wasted time of Naïve DC, CheckFreq, Gemini, and \sysname when training GPT2-S. Note that \sysname's checkpointing optimal configuration is obtained based on Equation (5) in \S\ref{subsec:LowDiff-f}.
-For \sysnameplus, we evaluate its wasted time under both software and hardware failures (\sysnameplus(S) and \sysnameplus(H), respectively).
+For \sysnameplus, we evaluate its wasted time under both software and hardware failures, where the corresponding checkpoints can be accessed through \sysnamepluss and \sysnameplusp.

 Figure \ref{fig:runtime} shows that the wasted time gap between \sysname and other checkpointing methods keeps increasing as failures become more frequent, while \sysname maintains the lowest wasted time.
 When the MTBF decreases from 2 to 0.5 (lower MTBF means more frequent failures), the gap between \sysname and Gemini increases from 0.061h to 0.145h.
 This is because \sysname tunes the full checkpointing frequency and batching size to approach the optimal configuration of checkpointing, while other methods' wasted time is greatly influenced by the different parameters.
 The results confirm the efficiency of \sysname in the event of failures.